Tanvir BusinessEconomics 24th January 2015

 COPYRIGHT © Tanvir Nebuchadnezar

-have nice reading!
+have a nice reading!

 KEYWORDS: Indian government is doing a Harshad Mehta, Government of India is doing a Harshad Mehta, Tax, Tax Deduction at Source, TDS, Harshad Shantilal Mehta, Paneli Moti, Bombay Stock Exchange, BSE, GrowMore Research and Asset Management company limited, Sucheta Dalal, Times of India, RSS, BJP, Janta Dal, 1989 to 1993, Reserve Bank of India, RBI, SLR, Statutory Liquidity Ratio, Government bonds or securities, Brokers, Selling bank, Buying bank, Bank Receipt, Big Bull, Indian Financial system, corruption, Rashtriya Swamsevak Sangh, Sensex, Foreign Direct Investment, FDI, Tax collection, November 1998 and November 1999 bills by Indian parliament, Harshad Mehta scam, Government of India run Harshad Mehta scam, Salary induced Government of India run Harshad Mehta scam, Bigger Bull, Financial corruption, Corruption in India, Banking sector corruptions in India, Government corruption in India, Times of India, Media hype, Parliament bills, Scam, Fraud